ropensci/roweb3/content/blog/2024-02-20-stylish-code/index.md

 - Felienne Hermans, in her book [The Programmer's Brain](https://www.manning.com/books/the-programmers-brain), advises choosing the concepts that go into the name, the words to say it, then putting them together.
 This approach in three steps is a good way to get unstuck.

+- Following the previous advice, names should be consistent across code base and _name molds_ are a very good tool for that.
+Name molds are patterns in which the elements of a name are combined, for example if you calculate the maximum value of crop yield, you need to agree if `maximun` will be `max` or `maximun` and if the word will be at the beginning or at the end of the variable name: should be `maxYield` or `yieldMax`?
+By normalizing how to name things, our code will be more easy to read.

 - “The greater the distance between a name’s declaration and its uses, the longer the name should be” (Andrew Gerrand).
 However, no matter, how close to defining a variable you use it, don't use a smart very short abbreviation.

+- There are several way to write variables names, camelCase style lead to higher accuracy when reading code (Dave Binkley, 2009) and is better for reading the code with screen readers.

 - A name is clear if the person reviewing your code agrees. 😉